Hon. Eleanor Agnes Berry1

 Janet Frances Denise Rowan-Thomson1

-Janet Frances Denise Rowan-Thomson is the daughter of Major John Leslie Rowan-Thomson.2 She married Lt.-Col. Hon.
-Julian Berry, son of Sir William Ewart Berry, 1st Viscount Camrose and Mary Agnes Corns, on 31 July 1946.1
+Janet Frances Denise Rowan-Thomson was the daughter of Major John Leslie Rowan-Thomson.2 She married Lt.-Col. Hon.
+Julian Berry, son of William Ewart Berry, 1st Viscount Camrose and Mary Agnes Corns, on 31 July 1946.1 She died on 13 June 2010.3

 Children of Janet Frances Denise Rowan-Thomson and Lt.-Col. Hon.
 Julian Berry